allen925/com3012-passportjs/README.md

 Once the application is running, navigate to http://localhost:8000 or port you specified in .env to access the site.

 <br><br><br>
-side node: It's initial purpose is for com3012-passportjs
+side node: Its initial purpose is for com3012-passportjs
 BCIT react course comp 3012's passport js practice